gamingdoom/beamng-shifting-leds/README.md

 - NodeJS
 - node-hid
 # Usage
+Note: This program has only been tested on Linux.

 1. Download `beamng-shifting-leds.js`.

 2. Go into a terminal in the folder where you downloaded `beamng-shifting-leds.js` and run `node beamng-shifting-leds.js`